Updated: 5 days ago

 Once they begin to have a white tail, they are old enough to have a nice crunch.

-Store in a glass jar, in the fridge to keep crisp.
+Store in a glass jar or I use a bamboo container in the fridge to keep crisp.
 Rinse to keep fresh.
 They will continue to grow in the fridge.
+Make sure not to overcrowd during storage so they have space to breathe.

 When you rinse your sprouts, keep the sprout water to use as fertilizer for your plants.